mlund/labs/README.md

-# labs
-Labs in theoretical chemistry
+# Labs in Theoretical Chemistry

+Layout:

+- `excess/` Monte Carlo lab in activity coefficients using the primitive model of electrolytes